blandersonw/AutoDeck/README.md

 ## Methodology

 This project was very easy to build.
-The primary steps consist of:
+The primary steps consisted of:

 1. Google Slides plug-in interface.
    * Get topic value (string) from user.
    * Get length value (int) from user.
 2. Generate a prompt for GPT-3 with user inputs.
    * Must return information in a digestible format (JSON).
    * Separate content into sections (titles, segemented body content, etc).
 3. Make the GPT-3 API request.
    * Da-Vinci-003 for best accuracy.
    * {temperature: .7, tokens: 2500, frequency_penalty: .5, presence_penalty: .5}
-5. Read JSON-string as a JSON and separate elements.
+4. Read JSON-string as a JSON and separate elements.
    * Keys = titles.
    * Values = body content.
-6. Create slides for each property.
+5. Create slides for each property.
    * Adjusted height positioning based on number of body content values for each slide.

 ## Limitations